 l.
 At least annually, the Committee shall review with representatives of the independent accountants their judgments concerning the quality of the Company’s accounting principles as reflected in its financial reporting, whether those principles are consistent with industry standards or represent minority positions, and the clarity of disclosure of information.
 The Committee shall also review with the independent accountants their views regarding any significant estimates made by management which are reflected in the financial statements.

-In that connection, the Audit and Risk Committee shall review with the independent accountants:
+In that connection, the Committee shall review with the independent accountants:

 (1) All critical accounting policies and practices to be used;